We provide a wide variety of medical care for your pet. We are constantly striving to improve and expand our services. Among those available are:

 Get Regular Veterinary Dental Checkups – The family veterinarian needs to monitor the progress of your pet’s preventive dental care routine much the same way a dentist monitors your teeth.
 Regular dental check-ups are essential.

 Once a pet’s teeth display the warning signs – bad breath, a yellow brown crust of tartar around the gumline, pain or bleeding when the pet eats or when you touch its gums – gum disease may already be present.
-For a professional dental check-up, call your veterinarian today!
+For a professional dental check-up, call us at (219) 462-5901 today!

 Tibial Tuberosity Advancement Surgery (TTA)